There is an extensive Parent Section in the school Library. Titles include nutrition, understanding medical and behavioural concerns.

 Research has found that children learn best when they have a positive self-esteem.
 A positive self-esteem means the child feels loved and valued and is able to confidently interact with the world around them.
 Parents can help develop their child’s self esteem and school readiness by:

-- Providing them with responsibility e.g. Setting table/cleaning up after themselves
+- Providing them with responsibility eg. setting the table/cleaning up after themselves.

 - Building awareness that will assist the child but are not essential to know before they come to school include how to:

 - Recognise numbers from 1-10 and creating some familiarity with the alphabet through talking about letters when the opportunity arises.